anki/cozmo-python-sdk/docs/source/install-linux.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-Please see the main :ref:`initial` page for tips, or visit the `Cozmo SDK Forums <https://forums.anki.com/>`_ to ask questions, find solutions, or for general discussion.
+Please see the :ref:`trouble` section of the Initial Setup page for tips, or visit the `Cozmo SDK Forums <https://forums.anki.com/>`_ to ask questions, find solutions, or for general discussion.

 ----